bstarynk/melt-monitor-2015/README.md

 anymore, like I am used to do....).
 And with a Web interface, even non-Linux users could use it (although the *MELT system* targets only Linux)...
-That interface would also be useful to *browse* (but not edit!) a large collection of
+That interface would also be useful to *browse* (but not edit!) a large collection of user source code (compiled by a *MELT* enhanced `gcc`).

-+ Provide a web interface to edit some *abstract syntax tree* (ASTs) of some future DSL, to search into *MELT system* & *GCC* compiled software, and give him the ability to document things in a *Wiki* way.
++ Provide a web interface to edit some *abstract syntax tree* (ASTs) of some future DSL (e.g. formalizing coding rules), to search into *MELT system* & *GCC* compiled software, and give him the ability to document things in a *Wiki* way.
 We don't want the user to type some DSL syntax (like the Lispy *MELT DSL* inside our *MELT plugin*) as text, we want to assist him in constructing ASTs; Old 1980s [MENTOR](https://hal.inria.fr/inria-00076535) system from INRIA (or some Smalltalk systems) is inspirational.